 This is another quirky Christmas movie from 1947!
 A homeless New Yorker moves into a mansion and along the way he gathers friends to live in the house with him.
 Before he knows it, he is living with the actual home owners.
 Airs on TCM: Sunday, December 15 at 1:45 p.m.
 EST and Tuesday, December 24 at 4 p.m.
 EST

 If you’ve seen the movie, You’ve Got Mail, this is the 1940 original!
 It stars Jimmy Stewart and Margaret Sullivan.
-Two employees at a gift shop can barely stand each other, without realizing that they are falling in love through the post as each other’s anonymous pen pal.
+Two employees at a gift shop can barely stand each other, without realising that they are falling in love through the post as each other’s anonymous pen pal.
 Airs on TCM: Monday, December 23 at 8 p.m.
 EST

 This 1949 romantic comedy stars Robert Mitchum and Janet Leigh.
 A young widow is romanced by a sales clerk whom she inadvertently got fired.
 Airs on TCM: Sunday, December 15 at 8 p.m.
 EST and Tuesday, December 24 at 6:15 p.m.
 EST